wintere/introhpc-archive/talapas-essentials/lesson.md

 Because the [file structure for PIRGs recently changed](https://uoracs.github.io/talapas2-knowledge-base/docs/directory_structure/), some PIRGS may have a slightly different stucture in their `/projects/PIRG_NAME` folder.

 You can also explore the filesystem and even upload files of up to 10GB in the [Talapas Files app](../talapas-scripting/setup.html#OnDemand -> Files).

+Need temporary storage?
+The `/scratch/PIRG_NAME` directory associated with your PIRG has 20TB of storage with a time limit of 90 days per last access.

 ### New PIRGs
 Joined Talapas recently?
 This implementation assumes all files and folders within a PIRG are shared among all members.